clicalmani/tonka/docs/configuration.md

 }
 ```

-In this example, the `MaintenanceModeService` class extends the `RouteService` base class and implements the `redirect` method to return a 503 Service Unavailable response with a maintenance message.
+In this example, the `MaintenenceRedirect` class extends the `RouteService` base class and implements the `redirect` method to return a 503 Service Unavailable response with a maintenance message.

-To enable maintenance mode, you can register the `MaintenanceModeService` in your application's route configuration.
+To enable maintenance mode, you can register the `MaintenenceRedirect` in your application's route configuration.
 This will ensure that all incoming requests are redirected to the maintenance mode response when the application is under maintenance.

 By using a route service for maintenance mode, Tonka provides a flexible and customizable way to handle maintenance periods, ensuring that users are informed and requests are properly managed during downtime.